iagobanov/devsecops/README.md

+# About

+This repository provides a guide for setting up a Kubernetes cluster on AWS EKS and deploying a Cosign Controller for signing and verifying container images.
+It also includes instructions for integrating Amazon Inspector with the EKS cluster and using AWS Lambda functions to evaluate the resulting security insights.
+By following these steps, users can enhance the security of their EKS cluster and gain greater visibility into potential vulnerabilities.

+# Context
 Containerization has changed software development, deployment, management, packaging, and distributing applications.
 However, securing container images is critical to guard against data breaches, especially since containers rely on a complex network of dependencies that may harbor vulnerabilities.

 Since development teams frequently pulls in new code and dependencies from a variety of sources, including public repositories and community-driven codebases.